alexander-milchev/ProgrammingMaterials/README.md

 Shields are not considered Status Effects and are instead their own thing.

 Whenever working with enemy decision making/targetting, if an attack targets "Ally" logically, you must target an Enemy in the program code, and vice versa, as Ally Units are stored separately from Enemy Units in the Battle System.

+On the side is a list of the current character taking turn and the 4 after it.
+This is updated live as any changes to the turn order are made (Slows, pushback/forward, etc.)